MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 | **Easy install** | The Microsoft Store provides a consistent and user-friendly install experience across [all Windows 10 or later apps](https://www.microsoft.com/store/apps/windows). |
 | **App analytics** | The [Microsoft Partner Center dashboard](/windows/uwp/publish/index) provides [detailed analytics](/windows/uwp/publish/analytics) about your app's health, usage, and more. |

 To publish your PWA to the Microsoft Store, no code changes are required.
-Instead, you create an app reservation, package your PWA, and submit your package to the Store.
+Instead, you create an app reservation in Microsoft Partner Center, then package your PWA using PWA Builder, and finally submit your package to the Microsoft Store.
 The following sections explain the steps.

 <!-- ====================================================================== -->